wvanderp/notes/projects/media-manager/The idea.md

 This filesystem will be used to store the files and metadata about the files.
 This will allow us to have a single source of truth about the files and the metadata.
 There will be no database or other storage system for the metadata.

-having the metadata in the file system allows us to use already available command line tools to edit the files
+Having the metadata in the file system allows us to use already available command line tools to edit the files

 ### ingesting files

-the media manager will have a way to ingest files.
+The media manager will have a way to ingest files.
 These files can be from all over.
 A camera, a phone, social media, a website with a large collection, or an already existing library.
 The media manager will have a way to ingest all of these, including metadata.

 ### a tasking system